-Victoria A. McGillin, Advising Assessment Commissions Member; NACADA Research Committee Past Chair
+Victoria A. McGillin, Advising Assessment Commission Member; NACADA Research Committee Past Chair

 One frequent question heard from NACADA members is, "What's the difference between research and assessment?"
 The following is an effort to articulate both the overlap, and the distinctions, between these two.